FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

+*   [Dataset](https://schema.org/Dataset): represents a data file or database resulting from the study
 *   [MedicalObservationalStudy](https://schema.org/MedicalObservationalStudy): main type that represents the medical study itself
 *   [MedicalObservationalStudyDesign](https://schema.org/MedicalObservationalStudyDesign): provides details about the design of the study
 *   [MedicalStudyStatus](https://schema.org/MedicalStudyStatus): provides the status of the study (although this is based on clinical trials, and observational studies will not use all statuses)